nest/nest-simulator/doc/contribute/development_workflow.rst

 It often happens that while you were working on your edits, new commits have been added to ``upstream`` that affect your work.
 In this case, you will need to reposition your commits on the new master.
-Please follow the instructions on [rebasing your commits on master](#rebasing-on-master) section of this document to see how this is handled.
+Please follow the instructions on the :ref:`rebase` section to see how this is handled.

 Next, we see how to create a pull request.